Flow Scheduled Transactions Documentation

 Key benefits include:

-- Autonomous execution: No need for external services or manual intervention
+- Autonomous execution: no need for external services or manual intervention.

-- Time-based automation: Execute transactions based on blockchain time
+- Time-based automation: execute transactions based on blockchain time.

-- Predictable scheduling: Guaranteed execution within specified time windows
+- Predictable scheduling: guaranteed execution within specified time windows.

 Common use cases include recurring payments, automated arbitrage, time-based contract logic, delayed executions, and periodic maintenance tasks.